Skip to content

 void push(int num) {

-// Add num behind the tail node
+// Add num after the tail node

 ListNode *node = new ListNode(num);